Coherent High-Harmonic Generation with Laser-Plasma Beams: Numerical examples

-The radiation field emitted by the beam in the final undulator was calculated using the code Synchrad~\cite{synchrad}.
+The radiation field emitted by the beam in the final undulator is calculated using the code \texttt{Synchrad}~\cite{synchrad}.
 This code computes the coherent sum of the radiation field produced individually by the particles composing the beam, using the Fourier transformed Lienard-Wiechert potentials~\cite{jackson2021classical}.
-The particle trajectories through the radiator were calculated analytically with a resolution of 64 points per undulator period, assuming a perfectly sinusoidal magnetic field and neglecting collective effects and radiation energy losses.
-The particle trajectories were fed into Synchrad to calculate the radiation field.
+To compare with the case of a non-modulated beam, we also use \texttt{Synchrad} to compute the incoherent spectrum as the sum of the radiation intensities of individual electrons.
+The particle trajectories through the radiator are calculated analytically with a resolution of 64 points per undulator period, assuming a perfectly sinusoidal magnetic field and neglecting collective effects and radiation energy losses.
+The particle trajectories are fed into Synchrad to calculate the radiation field.
 Figure~\ref{fig:spectra} shows the peak brilliance of the radiation for the two considered cases.
 In logarithmic scale, we can see how the coherent radiation is about five orders of magnitude greater than the incoherent signal, and characterized by the presence of narrow peaks at the harmonics of the seed.
 As expected, the maximum peak brilliance is reached where the fundamental radiation wavelength of the undulator is resonant with one of the harmonics, which for case I~(II) is 1.7~(4.5)~$\times 10^{25}~\mathrm{photons/s/mm^{2}/mrad^{2}/0.1\% bw}$.
 Figure~\ref{fig:spectra} also shows an inset in linear scale where we observe that the spectrum is strongly dominated by the resonant peak, featuring a relative rms bandwidth of $1.8\times10^{-4}$ and $3.9\times10^{-4}$ for cases I and II, respectively.
 The average radiated power for case I~(II) yields 1.5~(6.3)~kW.
 To estimate the total radiated energy, we simply integrate the result of the central slice through the longitudinal profile of the whole beam.
 Assuming a Gaussian temporal profile with $2.7$~ps rms~(Table~\ref{tab:beam_par}), we obtain 0.01~(0.04)~$\upmu$J for case I~(II).

 We can compare the simulated radiation power with that calculated using Eq.~(\ref{eq:rad_power}).
 The bunching factors at the corresponding harmonics, calculated from the Fourier transform of the current profiles of the slices, yield $a_{80} = 0.08$ and $a_{27} = 0.18$ for cases I and II, respectively.
 This translates into 5.1~kW and 25.6~kW for case I and II, respectively, not far from the simulated values.
 Note that our simulated bunching factors are somewhat smaller than the analytic limit (Fig.~\ref{fig:max_bun_factors}) due to the finite length of the simulated beam slice.
 Figure~\ref{fig:bunching_factor_comp} shows the calculated bunching factors for the simulated slice in case II and compares them with the analytical predictions.